 Microplastics in drinking water not a health risk for now: WHO

-[GENEVA] The World Health Organization (WHO) said on Thursday the level of microplastics in drinking-water is not yet dangerous for humans but called for more research into potential future risk.
+THE World Health Organization (WHO) said on Thursday the level of microplastics in drinking water is not yet dangerous for humans but called for more research into potential future risk.

 "The headline messages to reassure drinking water consumers around the world, that based on this assessment, our assessment of the risk is that it's low," said Bruce Gordon, WHO coordinator of water and sanitation.